swiftgift/guidelines/HTML.md

 # HTML Style Guide

 Write your HTML with taste!
+If you have any doubts, clear them up on this website: [http://html5doctor.com](http://html5doctor.com)

 ## Table of Contents
   * [General formatting](general-formatting)